Joint Optimization and Statistical Inference for Zero-th Order Simulation Optimization: Problem setting and Algorithm

 \subsection{On the choice of parameters}

 We now discuss how to choose algorithm parameters $m_1,m_2$ and $k$.
-First, in practical A/B tests, especially for online platforms, sometimes the treatment parameter value cannot be adjusted too frequently, so the choice of $m=m_1+m_2$ cannot be too small.
-Fortunately, the choice of $m$ will not affect our algorithm too much since we can hedge its effect by tuning the step size, that is, when $m$ is large, then we can increase the step size to balance the effect.
+First, the choice of $m$ will not affect our algorithm too much since we can hedge its effect by tuning the step size, that is, when $m$ is large, then we can increase the step size to balance the effect.

 To get an intuition on how to choose $m_1,m_2$ for fixed $k$ when $m$ is given, we begin by considering a simple case that $Y(\theta)\sim \mathcal{N}(0,1)$ for all $\theta$.
 In this case, by some calculations we have $ \Var(\hat{\mu}_t)=\frac{1}{2(k^2-1)^2}\big(\frac{k^4}{m_1}+\frac{1}{m_2}\big). $ To get a good estimator $\hat\mu(\hat\theta_T)$, recall that $\hat\mu(\hat\theta_T)=\frac{2m}{T}\sum_{t=1}^{T/(2m)}\hat{\mu}_t$, we would expect that the variance of $\hat\mu_t$ can be minimized.
 Then by Cauchy inequality we can see that the variance is minimized at $m_1=\frac{k^2}{k^2+1}m$ and $m_2=\frac{1}{k^2+1}m$, and the minimum value is $\frac{k^2+1}{2(k^2-1)m}$.
 This argument can be easily adapted to the general case and under some assumptions (will be detailed in the next section) we have: \begin{proposition} Suppose $m,k$ are given, under Assumption \ref{assumption:mu(theta)},\ref{assumption:sigma},\ref{assumption:ode},\ref{assumption:noise}, if $\alpha_t=\frac{C_0}{t}$ for some $C_0>0$ and $c_t=\frac{C_1}{t^{\nu}}$ for some $C_1>0$ and $\frac{1}{6}<\nu<\frac{1}{4}$, we have: